 The famous arm movements that go with this song originated when the group performed on American Bandstand in an episode aired January 6, 1979.
 It wasn't the band that came up with it - it was the audience.

 This is a very popular song at sporting events, especially baseball games where it is often played between innings.
 Since 1996, the song has played at Yankee Stadium when the grounds crew dredges the infield in the fifth inning.
-The crew stops to perform the arm gestures at the appropriate times.
+The crew stops to perform the arm gestures at the appropriate times as the crowd follows along.

 The Village People saw this song as no more than an album filler, but Neil Bogart, the president of their record label, saw its potential and made the decision to push it.